nhunglehong-pdf/nhunglehong-pdf.github.io/opinions/2023-02-06-science-trial-error.md

 ---
 layout: post
-title: "*Science is just a fancy word for trial and error; he who places his trust in it is a fool.*"
+title: "Science is just a fancy word for trial and error; he who places his trust in it is a fool."
 date: '2023-02-06'
 feature-img: /images/Opinions/science-trial-error.jpg
 excerpt-separator: <!--more-->